 Estimating what you want with good common sense, without having to know exactly how training works will still help you see where you are going.
 You don’t have to know exactly when you will reach those goals but try to set a realistic estimate.
 Don’t be super unrealistic thinking you will lose 10kg of fat in 2 weeks!

 Let me give you an example of what’s achievable naturally.
 Let’s presume you’re

 o In the middle, within a couple of years.

-If you have a busy schedule and you can only take time to workout once or twice a week, it will take you more time to achieve the results displayed above.
+If you have a busy schedule and you can only take time to exercise once or twice a week, it will take you more time to achieve the results displayed above.
 If you have a lot of free time, train smart, recover well, you could even achieve those physiques quicker than expected.

 c) How to give an estimate on how much time you actually need to spend to achieve these goals